-Capstone experience course

-CHIN2320 Long translation (6 credits)

-The Long Translation project is an important part of the Translation degree.
+Capstone experience course CHIN2320 Long translation (capstone experience) (6 credits) The Long Translation project is an important part of the Translation degree.
 Its commencement is as early as the summer vacation between Years Three and Four when students are expected to find and decide on the texts for their translation.
 Close study of the chosen texts on the part of the students should occur in the vacation.
 From the beginning of the Forth Year to about the end of March of the graduation year, the actual translation will be done by the student under the supervision of a teacher, in each case assigned by the teachers of Translation.
 The length of the translation should be about twenty pages; the nature of the writing, as literary or practical as the individual student prefers.

-COURSES FOR FOREIGN STUDENTS

-Introductory courses

-CHIN9501 Chinese as a foreign language I (6 credits)

-This course is for foreign students who DO NOT have previous knowledge of Chinese.
+Assessment: 100% coursework.

+COURSES FOR FOREIGN STUDENTS Note: The following courses are intended primarily for full-time undergraduate students and not open to auditors.
+Full-time undergraduate students include: - HKU full-time students who are exempt from taking a Practical Chinese language course (a) offered by the Chinese Language Enhancement Programme (CLEP); - exchange/visiting students whose native language is not Mandarin, taking CHIN9501-08; (b) - exchange/visiting students whose native language is not Cantonese, taking CHIN9511-12. (c) Introductory courses CHIN9501 Chinese as a foreign language I (6 credits) This course is for foreign students who DO NOT have previous knowledge of Chinese.
 It covers five main areas: speaking, listening, reading, writing, and typing which will require Chinese word processing skills and knowledge of Chinese characters.
 Typing skill is emphasized for this course because it enables students to break the restrictions on the number of characters they can actually write and allows them to communicate in Chinese sooner.
 Assessment: 100% coursework.